Frequently Asked Questions

 Why Shamanism Today?

 Shamanism is experiencing a major renaissance today because people are hungry for more meaningful lives that connect deeply with soul, Spirit, and the natural world.
-Much of our modern culture, even modern religion, seems to have lost its connection with the living earth as if it were unimportant, mere scenery for the more urgent matters of human ambition and human institutions.
+Much of our modern culture, even modern religion, seems to have lost its connection with nature as if it were unimportant, a big vending machine of "resources" for humans to exploit for the more urgent matters of our ambition and social institutions.

 There are many paths to healing, spiritual awakening, and coming more fully alive.
 What shamanism offers is not another set of doctrines, commandments, clergy, gurus, or holy books but rather a way of life aligned to soul, in balance with nature all around us.
 Our ancestors all believed that every created thing is alive and has a soul.
 And that to be happy, strong and well, humans need to live in balance with the living earth, and the greater creative Intelligence behind all that.

 Great Plains programs are about finding your way, using your deep soul as a guide.
 People who attend our programs are often facing a big decision, relationship or career change.
 Others feel stagnant in their jobs or unsatisfied in their relationships.
 Some are recovering from a loss, divorce, illness or past trauma.
 A few aren't sure what they are looking for, only sensing they are not living the life they are supposed to be living.
 Many young adults use our programs to get clear on their future, their vocation, or college plans.

 People who do not know their heart cannot know their purpose in life and will easily become overwhelmed by big decisions and big changes.
 This loss of vitality and direction is called soul loss.
 Soul loss is common and can result from many things, including past trauma the loss of our connection with nature.